aakash0910-codes/innovation-prize/README.md

+now im explore this organisation if it is good I will contrinbute and I will also complete qualification task.

 # 52°North Student Innovation Challenge 2024 - win 2.500 EUR for a succesful PoC!

 The 52°North Student Innovation Prize has a long history of creative concepts developed and implemented by students.